-- Liberals use negative liberty and freedom interchangeably. - Negative freedom emphasises absence of restraints or non-interference

-• Hobbes, defined freedom as the private pursuit of the individual, which implies that each person can create his own conception of freedom.
+- Liberals use negative liberty and freedom interchangeably. - Negative freedom emphasises absence of restraints or non-interference - Hobbes, defined freedom as the private pursuit of the individual, which implies that each person can create his own conception of freedom. - Locke emphasised that the right to life, liberty and property was derived from the state of nature and was sacred and inviolable.
+Governments were created to preserve these liberties of man.

-- Locke emphasised that the right to life, liberty and property was derived from the state of nature and was sacred and inviolable.
-Governments were created to preserve these liberties of man. - Central to Bentham's understanding of civil and political liberty is the security that the legislator secures through law, making it possible for the individual to enjoy liberty. - For Sidgwick, a person's liberty is the realm where he is left supreme, without pondering over the quality of his actions. - In J.S.
+- Central to Bentham's understanding of civil and political liberty is the security that the legislator secures through law, making it possible for the individual to enjoy liberty. - For Sidgwick, a person's liberty is the realm where he is left supreme, without pondering over the quality of his actions. - In J.S.
 Mill we find the most ardent defence of individual's freedom of thought and expression and his apprehension for the tyranny of the majority.
 In J.S.M.H. we witness a transformation from a defendant of negative liberty to a champion of positive liberty. - For Hayek, freedom is the most important ideal and it is negative as it implies absence of particular obstacles and coercion by other men. - Nozick is of the firm opinion that acquisition or transfer of property, without force or fraud is just and the state exists for the maintenance of the property rights of the individuals. - Friedman identified the existence of competitive market society as a necessary condition for freedom. - Berlin described negative liberty as the 'opportunity to act' rather than the action itself.

 - 1) Explain the transition of J.S.
 Mill from a theorist of negative liberty to a champion of positive liberty. - 2) Can Nozick and Milton Friedman be regarded as proponent of Negative Liberty?
-Explain.

-3) Explain the concept of Negative Liberty as putforward by Hayek.

-- 1) Elaborate the idea of negative freedom as defined by Hobbes. - 2) Explore Bentham's notion of negative liberty. - 3) How does Berlin describe the nature of negative liberty?
+Explain. - 3) Explain the concept of Negative Liberty as putforward by Hayek. - 4) Elaborate the idea of negative freedom as defined by Hobbes. - 5) Explore Bentham's notion of negative liberty. - 6) How does Berlin describe the nature of negative liberty?

-- 1) Elucidate the meaning of the term negative liberty. - 2) Name a few proponents of negative liberty. - 3) Name the author of the back Two Concepts of Liberty and briefly explain the idea proposed by him.
+- 1) Elucidate the meaning of the term negative liberty. - 2) Name a few proponents of negative liberty. - 3) Name the author of the book "Two Concepts of Liberty" and briefly explain the idea proposed by him.